 Jaisalmer is known as the Golden City, and it is a spectacular city on the fringes of the Thar Desert.
 One of the most striking features of this city is the presence of the Jaisalmer Castle, which is one of the prominent Rajasthan tourist places.
 Unlike other castles in India, the castle is fully functional, and inside the castle, you can find private residences, shops, and even restaurants.

 There are shops to buy souvenirs inside the castle where you can buy bronze sculptures or silver jewelry.
 Inside the castle walls are a handful of temples.
 Some temples date back to the 12th century and are open to the public in the morning.

-Known as the city of lakes and you should not miss it.
-This city has its own beauties that add to the beauty of the lakes as the main attraction of the city.
+Known as the city of lakes, it is one of the major Rajasthan tourist places.
+This city has its own beauties that add to the beauty of the lakes as the city’s main attraction.
 Two of the largest lakes in the city are Fateh Sagar and Pichola, which are artificial lakes, but that doesn’t detract from their beauty.

 The main reason to visit Udaipur is to explore the palace of the city, a collection of palaces, museums, and gardens built in a particular architectural style.
 Temples, royal shrines, and residences, as well as art collections, are also within the palace.